OliverColeman/ahni/README.txt

   problems when determining the size and average or total fitness of a species.
 * There was a bug where elites could be removed from the population when the population size was being adjusted.

+  ANJI makes use of a customised version of the JGAP library.
+Unfortunately this precludes an easy upgrade to more recent versions of JGAP, just in case you were thinking about it.